puf/puf.io/notes/posts/DevRel Funnel.md

 ---

 [^1]: AnDevCon was a series of Android events that was active in the US from 2012 until 2017.
 It no longer exists today.
-[^2]:   The marketing funnel concept originates from the late 19th century and is attributed to American advertising pioneer Elias St. Elmo Lewis.
-Lewis developed a model to map the customer journey using a hierarchical, four-step process for effective advertising and salesmanship.
-This model is known by the acronym AIDA: Awareness/Attention (Attract a viewer's attention), Interest (Maintain their interest in the product or service), Desire (Create a desire or conviction that they want the product), and Action (Spur them to take action and make a purchase).
-Thinking of these phases and funnel helps businesses plan and measure efforts to attract, engage, and convert prospects by tailoring messaging to their needs at each stage.